-Serial killers often kill people they think will not be reported missing such hookers, vagrants, homeless people, or troubled runaways.
-I guess you can excuse a serial killer for being a psychopath, but what happens when these disturbing ideologies filter their way into mainstream scientific experimentation?
-How many vulnerable and voiceless individuals did we torture in the name of science?
+Serial killers often kill people they think will not be reported missing such prostitutes, vagrants, homeless people, or troubled runaways.
+One can excuse a serial killer for being a psychopath, but what happens when these disturbing ideologies are allowed to be adopted into mainstream scientific experimentation?
+How many vulnerable and voiceless individuals have been tortured in the name of science?

 War Captives: Twins

-Dr Mengele's name echoes through history as the epitome of an evil scientist.
-He had a thing for twins.
-In fact he requested that any identical twins coming into a concentration camp during the Holocaust should be sent to him, especially if they were children.
-Intellectually, he liked twins because of their identical DNA and upbringing.
-With this lack of differentiation he could conduct all sorts of experiments on one twin while leaving the other as a "control."
-He did this on a massive scale and in one year, between 1943-1944, he managed to obtain a startling 1,500 sets of twins.
+Dr. Mengele's name echoes through history as the epitome of what is expected of an evil scientist.
+He was known to have a proclivity for performing his 'experiments' on twins.
+In fact, he requested that any identical twins coming into a concentration camp during the Holocaust should be sent to him, especially if they were children.
+Intellectually, he favored twins due to their identical DNA and upbringing.
+With this lack of differentiation he could conduct all sorts of experiments on one twin while leaving the other as a "control" subject.
+He performed these experiments on a massive scale and in one year, between 1943-1944, he was given 1,500 sets of twins to experiment on.

-Twin studies are still done today, but not with the fiendish and completely unethical glee of Dr. Mengele.
-Before the year was out, only 200 twins survived the onslaught.
-Many of his experiments were beyond cruel.
+Twin studies are still performed today, but without the fiendish and completely unethical glee of Dr. Mengele.
+Before his year of horror was over, only 200 twins remained.
+Many of his experiments were cruel beyond measure.
 Sometimes he'd inject chemicals into their eyes trying to change the color and at other times he'd isolate them to see how long it would take them to mentally crack.
 With others, he fished out internal organs, lopped off limbs, conducted sex changes and neuterings, and in some cases, he even studied incestuous pregnancies.
 Even after all this, he was never brought to justice.
 Instead, he fled the country and lived for 35 years as a free man and died in 1979.

 There are probably not many people more vulnerable than enslaved women.
 Before the Civil War, American slave women were subject to extreme labor conditions, torture, beatings, and rape from any white man who felt inclined.
 How could this picture get any worse?
 Well, when science gets involved!